peza8/sheep-sphero/readme.md

 Since you probably want to see incoming messages all the time, but only publish a message once you've solved the puzzle, the code is split into two files `lib/subscribe.js` and `lib/publish.js`, which means you'll want to run two separate terminal tabs.

 In practice, a single script will both publish and subscribe via the same `device` object, so this separation is simply to make the activity easier.

-We're using *nodemon*, so you can boot up each script once and it will auto-reload when you update the source code.

-## Need a hand?
+Don't forget to restart the node processes after you edit the source files!

+## Having issues?

 We're here to help!
 If you get stuck, please ask for help on Make Slack in your team channel and tag a Make Master, @dan or @nic.
 You can also DM us, but it's more useful to keep comms public so that other team members can benefit too.